monakhova/monakhova.github.io/_pages/about.md

 ---
 {% include figure.html path='assets/img/codesign.png' width="100%"-%}

-We combine ideas from machine learning, signal processing, optics, computer vision and physics to build better imaging systems (cameras, microscopes, and telescopes) through the <b>co-design of optics, algorithms, and high-level tasks</b>.
+We combine ideas from machine learning, signal processing, optics, computer vision and physics to build better imaging systems (cameras, microscopes, and telescopes) through the <span class="font-weight-bold">co-design of optics, algorithms, and high-level tasks</span>.
 Our aim is to design the next generation of smart, computational imagers that fuel scientific discovery, robotics, and medical diagnostics.
 We are particularly interested in:

 <ul>
 <li> <span class="font-weight-bold">Differentiable optics</span> - Can we use data and machine learning tools to design better cameras, microscopes, and telescopes?</li>